-GREEN BUILDING INITIATIVE IMPLEMENTATION TIMELINE (NEW NON-RESIDENTIAL BUILDINGS) Green Mark Gross Floor Area (GM-GFA) Incentive Scheme Incentives in the form of additional GFA can be granted by URA if the development attains Green Mark Gold ^{RUS} or Platinum Rating Based on the submission date of BCA GM-GFA application.
-For projects with GM-GFA applications submitted on or after 1 December 2016, their non-residential portion will be assessed and certified using the revised BCA GM NRB: 2015 Criteria.
-For projects with GM-GFA applications that are submitted before 1 December 2016, a grace period of 12 months will be given to complete the Green Mark assessment based on Green Mark Version 4.1 for New Non-Residential Buildings.
-The revised GM NRB: 2015 Criteria will apply if the Green Mark assessment is not completed within the stipulated timeline.
+GREEN BUILDING IMPLEMENTATION TIMELINE INITIATIVE (NEW NON-RESIDENTIAL BUILDINGS) Green Mark Gross Floor Based on the submission date of BCA GM-GFA application.
+Area For projects with GM-GFA applications submitted on or after 1 December (GM-GFA) Incentive Scheme 2016, their non-residential portion will be assessed and certified using the Incentives in the form of revised BCA GM NRB: 2015 Criteria. additional GFA can be For projects with GM-GFA applications that are submitted before 1 granted by URA if the December 2016, a grace period of 12 months will be given to complete development tatinis Green the Green Mark assessment based on Green Mark Version 4.1 for New Mark Gold ^{RUS} or Platinum Non-Residential Buildings.
+The revised GM NRB: 2015 Criteria will apply if Rating the Green Mark assessment is not completed within the stipulated timeline.
 Government Land Sales (GLS) Programme Any new development located on land sold under the GLS programme and are required to attain higher Green Mark Rating Mark Platinum Rating Based on the GLS tender closing date.
 For projects with tender closing date on or after 1 December 2016, their non-residential portion will be assessed and certified using the revised BCA GM NRB: 2015 Criteria.
 For projects with tender closing date before 1 December 2016, a grace period of 12 months will be given to complete the Green Mark assessment based on Green Mark Version 4.1 for New Non-Residential Buildings.
-The revised GM NRB: 2015 Criteria will apply if the Green Mark assessment is not completed within the stipulated timeline.
-Public Sector Taking the Lead on Environmental Sustainability (PSTLES) Based on the date of tender notices for the consultancy or design and build contract.
+The revised GM NRB: 2015 Criteria will apply if the Green Mark assessment is not completed with the stipulated timeline.
+Public Sector Taking the Lead on Environmental Sus- tainability (PSTLES) Based on the date of tender notices for the consultancy or design and build contract.
 The revised BCA GM NRB: 2015 Criteria will be applicable to public sector projects with tenders for design that are called on or after 1 December 2016.
 For projects with tender for design called before 1 December 2016, a grace period of 12 months will be given to complete the Green Mark assessment based on Green Mark Version 4.1 for New Non-Residential Buildings.
 The revised GM NRB: 2015 Criteria will apply if the Green Mark assessment is not completed within the stipulated timeline.